 Fondly referred to as locals themselves, deer can be easily found throughout the region, in both forests and neighbourhoods.
 These timid animals can be easily spotted, but tread lightly as to not scare them away.

 Less commonly seen, the Roosevelt Elk call Campbell River home and are the largest of the four surviving subspecies of elk in North America.

 Black bears call the wilderness surrounding the city home.
 While it is possible to sight these animals in the wild, it is advised to take all precautions to minimize the chances of an encounter.
-The cities local operators run Grizzly watching tours in the late summer and fall this is the safest way to view these amazing residents.
+Find more info on being bear-aware here.
+While grizzly bears don’t live on Vancouver Island, the city’s local operators run Grizzly watching tours to the remote inlets of Bute Inlet & Toba Inlet in the late summer and fall this is the safest way to view these amazing residents.

-Each fall the salmon return to the Campbell and Quinsam River, watching them return to spawn is a must see from Septemeber-October.
+Each fall the salmon return to the Campbell and Quinsam Rivers, watching them return to spawn is a must-see, prime viewing time is from September-October.
 The best spot to watch them is at the Quinsam Fish Hatchery.
-Avoid walking in shallow river bed areas or allowing your pets to run through similar areas this time of year, so that key habitat isn’t disturbed for spawning fish.
+Avoid walking in shallow river bed areas or allowing your pets to run through similar areas this time of year, so that key habitats aren’t disturbed for spawning fish.